-The figure above shows the relationship between the different building blocks of the FeliCa technology and open standards.
+This figure shows the relationship between the different building blocks of the FeliCa technology and open standards.

-The each component of FeliCa technology is described in ISO/IEC communication standards, NFC Form specifications defining the digital interface and half duplex communication protocol, and a Japanese Industrial Standard, JIS X 6319-4, that includes additional message formats and commands.
+Each component of FeliCa technology is described in the ISO/IEC communication standards, in the NFC Forum specifications defining the digital interface and half-duplex communication protocol, and in a Japanese industrial standard, JIS X 6319-4, which includes additional message formats and commands.

-An excellent feature of NFC is that it has a module structure, composed of wireless communication technologies, mode commands and message formats.
-It offers very flexible development and at the same time hides the complexity of these technologies in order for application developers to easily enter into the NFC business.
+An excellent feature of NFC is that it has a standardized modular structure, composed of wireless communication technologies, commands, and message formats.
+It offers very flexible development while hiding the complexity of these technologies, so application developers can easily create NFC applications.

-The relationship between NFC and FeliCa can be summarized as follows: NFC-F and FeliCa are the same wireless communication technology and FeliCa is a contactless IC card operating system on -top of the open NFC-F standards.
+The relationship between NFC and FeliCa can be summarized as follows: NFC-F and FeliCa share the same wireless communication technology, and FeliCa is a contactless IC card operating system based on the open NFC-F standards.